codex-storage/codex-research/rfc/dag-1-bandwidth-incentives.md

   4. The blockchain should be monitored for any challenges regarding state channels.
 How to incorporate a monitoring protocol into Dagger is an open question, to be answered in a future RFC.
+  5. The impact on privacy of using micropayments for bandwidth needs to be addressed.
+Who can learn what you're storing and downloading on the network through payment channels?
+  6. Pricing of bandwidth is as of yet unspecified .
+Does every byte downloaded from the network have the same price regardless of the peer it's being downloaded from?
+Do we have free downloads?